abs-tudelft/tydi/book/src/spec.md

 ### Clock

 All signals are synchronous to a single clock signal, shared between the source and sink.

 It is up to the user to manage clock domains and clock domain crossing where needed, and specify the edge sensitivity of the clock(s).

 ### Reset

-The source and sink need not share the same reset signal, because the requirements on the `valid` and `ready` signals ensure that no transfers occur when either the source or the sink is held under reset.
-It is up to the user to manage the synchronicity and sensitivity of the reset signal(s).
+This specification places no constraints on the reset signal.
+The requirements on the `valid` and `ready` signals ensure that no transfers occur when either the source or the sink is held under reset, so the source, synchronicity, and sensitivity of the reset signal(s) can be chosen by the user.

 ### Detailed signal description